ATTORNEY CORY ROTH IS A

 After a Title IX investigation, institutions will hold a Title IX hearing.
 This hearing varies from school to school but is often similar to an administrative hearing where accused students or faculty members can defend themselves.

 A Title IX investigation and hearing can last over a year.
 Hearings can result in suspension, expulsion, permanent marks on your academic record, and other disciplinary actions.
 Title IX hearings do not require the same burden of proof as criminal proceedings, making it difficult for defendants to protect their rights.
+An attorney will not only prepare you for the process but also help articulate your defense effectively, ensuring all procedural protections are observed.

 What Are Your Rights Under Title IX?